“Opposites attract” may work in movies, but in real life, it can be a minefield.

 I think it’s important to note that no one should be defined entirely by four letters.
 We are way more deep and complicated than a page-long summary of characteristics.
-Instead they should serve as a guidepost into why we act like we do around other people in certain situations.
+Instead they should serve as a guidepost into why we act like we do in certain situations.

 I had spent years hearing from friends, family, and coworkers that I was reserved, secretive, “antisocial.”
 Like there was something wrong with me for hating small talk in the lunchroom at work, or avoiding social events if I didn’t know enough people going.
-It was a relief to know there was an explanation for some of my “quirks.”
+It was a huge relief to know there was an explanation for some of my “quirks” — I am an introvert.